tienfuc/gdcmdtools/README.md

     % ./gdput.py -t ft samples/sample.csv     # upload a csv file to gd as fusion table
     % ./gdput.py -t ss samples/sample.csv     # upload a csv file to gd as spreadsheet
     % ./gdput.py -t ft --ft_location_column address  --ft_latlng_column latlng  samples/sample.csv
-                                              # upload a csv to gd as fusion table with latitude longitude data(will be generated automatically)
+                                              # upload a csv to gd as fusion table with geocoding the latitude longitude data according to the address rows